vmsmith/CookBook/soup_carrot_ginger_roasted.md

 #### Ingredients

 * 1 1/2 pound of carrots, trimmed and peeled
-* 1 small Spanish onion, peeled and cut into small dice
+* 1 small Spanish (or yellow) onion, peeled and cut into small dice
 * 1/2 stalk of celery, cut into small dice
 * 1 tablespoon of freshly grated ginger
 * Minced garlic